SecretOnline/Clock/README.md

 It's a clock.
 It displays the time.
 Nothing else.

-Well, it has basic theming support, which leverages the `chrome.storage` APIs to store custom themes, but that's about it.
+Well, it has basic theming support, which leverages the Web Storage APIs to store custom themes, but that's about it.

 If you'd like to clean up the code for me, be my guest.
 If you'd like to add features, I don't mind that either.
 I'm reasonable relaxed when it comes to these kinds of things.